 Issue

 Let’s say you have a repository which has a private repository (submodule) inside it (dependency).
-You want to access this private repository in your CI/CD
+You want to access this private repository in your CI/CD pipeline, but how?

 Let’s dive into the solution.